akankshamahto1301/Solar-System/README.md

 # Solar System Simulation 🌍🌞

-A 3D solar system built with Three.js and vanilla JavaScript.
+A 3D solar system built with Three.js and JavaScript.

 ## Features